MediaMath/scala-json/src/main/tut/REGISTRY.md

 ================

 The AccessorRegistry gives you a way of 'pickling' objects based on their underlying type.
-Unlike when using the accessors implicitly, this requires looking up the class type of a serialized/deserialized object to locate the accessor.
-This can be especially handy in message-passing systems that may need to deserialize a blob without knowing its destination type.
+Unlike when using the accessors implicitly, this requires a runtime lookup of the class type of a serialized/deserialized object to locate the accessor.
+This can be especially handy in message-passing systems that may need to marshal a blob without knowing its source/destination type.
 The AccessorRegistry also provides an accessor for the Scala type 'Any'.
-When used carefully, this can allow you to serialize too and from the type 'Any' assuming the base types have been registered in the AccessorRegistry.
+When used carefully, this can allow you to serialize to and from the type 'Any' assuming the base types have been registered in the AccessorRegistry.

 ```tut